Why Mago 1.0.0 Won't Ship With an LSP

 • They're closed source – can't be audited, fixed, or extended by the community

-We want to build something different: a fast, free, and open-source LSP that performs well on codebases of any size.
-We refuse to compromise on quality to hit an arbitrary deadline.
+I want to build something different: a fast, free, and open-source LSP that performs well on codebases of any size.
+I refuse to compromise on quality to hit an arbitrary deadline.

 Building a production-ready LSP requires fundamental changes to Mago's architecture, not just implementing features: